n0tnull/Adebar-wiki/Configuration.md

 * `APPNAME_CMD`: Similar to `POSTRUN_CMD` a command to retrieve app names.
   Must return a string only (the app name or, if it fails to retrieve it, the package name as passed to it).
 Only parameter is the package name.
+* `ROOT_COMPAT`: Root compatibility mode.
+By default turned off (`=0`).
+  Turn this on (`=1`) when your device is rooted, but the ADB daemon (`adbd`) is not running in root mode (i.e. your corresponding device property is set to `ro.secure=1` – which you can check with `adb shell getprop ro.secure`;
+  note that some devices seem to "lie" here, so the final test would be `adb shell ps adb`, which should report whether adbd is run by root).
+When in compatibility mode, some "secured config files" are not simply "pulled" (which would remain their timestamps), but "cat" – as that can be done via `adb shell` using the `su -c` command.

 ## User-defined Functions
 As described for the `POSTRUN_CMD` and `APPNAME_CMD` above, you can use